Go Bankrupt – The Steps Required

 During the interview you will be asked questions about your financial situation.
 Following this a decision will be made about how to deal with any assets you own and whether you will have to pay anything towards your debts.

-If you are self employed the Official Receiver will normally want to interview you face to face.
+If you are self employed the Official Receiver may want to interview you face to face.
 They will request that you travel to one of their regional offices to do this.

 Step 5.
 Discharge from Bankruptcy